- Email: Ryan.Wilhelm@lewisbrisbois.com

 - Phone: 404.348.8584

 - Fax: 404.467.8845

-Ryan Wilhelm is a partner in the Atlanta office of Lewis Brisbois and a member of the Professional Liability and General Liability Practices.
+Ryan Wilhelm is a partner in the Atlanta office of Lewis Brisbois and a member of the Professional Liability, General Liability, and Architects & Engineers Practices.
 Ryan is a civil litigator and has extensive experience in representing companies and individuals in a wide variety of matters throughout all State and Federal Courts in Georgia.

 Within his construction litigation practice, Ryan represents design professionals, contractors, and subcontractors in construction matters resolved through litigation and alternative dispute resolution.
 This includes defending claims arising from design errors, construction errors, delays, personal injuries, and property damage.

 Ryan also practices in Lewis Brisbois' Products Liability and Insurance Law practice areas.
 This includes defending premises liability and commercial automotive claims; defending toxic-tort and other product liability claims; representing licensed professionals in professional malpractice claims and licensing issues; and insurance coverage and bad faith litigation.

 Ryan is a frequent speaker on these topics, and in recognition of his accomplishments, has been selected by his peers as a Georgia Super Lawyers "Rising Star" in 2006, 2007, 2009, 2010, 2011 and 2013.